Home —> Lighting for Collaborative Robot Vision: Cobot Integration Considerations

 Illumination Geometry for Cobot Inspection Tasks

 Cobot vision applications span a wide range of inspection tasks.
-Part location for gripper guidance typically requires a consistent, uniform illumination across the field of view.
-Assembly verification requires sufficient contrast to distinguish between correct and incorrect component states.
-Surface inspection requires angle-dependent illumination to reveal texture and defects.
+Part location for gripper guidance usually needs consistent, uniform illumination across the field of view.
+Assembly verification needs enough contrast to tell correct from incorrect component states.
+Surface inspection needs angle-dependent illumination to reveal texture and defects.

-Ring illuminators are frequently used in robot-mounted configurations because they provide coaxial or near-coaxial illumination through the camera axis.
+Ring illuminators are frequently used in robot-mounted configurations because they give coaxial or near-coaxial illumination through the camera axis.
 The circular geometry produces even illumination on parts centred in the field of view.
-For assembly verification tasks, a matrix illuminator mounted at a fixed offset from the camera provides broad, diffuse illumination that suppresses specular reflections from component surfaces.
+For assembly verification tasks, a matrix illuminator mounted at a fixed offset from the camera gives broad, diffuse illumination that holds down specular reflections from component surfaces.

-The illumination geometry must be defined during the initial system design and validated with the actual parts before the cobot cell is commissioned.
-Changes to the illumination geometry after commissioning require reconfiguration of the vision algorithm and may affect robot calibration if the camera-to-part relationship changes.
+The illumination geometry has to be set during the initial system design and validated with the actual parts before the cobot cell is commissioned.
+Changes to the illumination geometry after commissioning call for reconfiguration of the vision algorithm and may affect robot calibration if the camera-to-part relationship changes.

 Integration with Cobot Controllers and Vision Software

-Cobot vision systems typically synchronise the illuminator trigger with the camera shutter.
+Cobot vision systems usually sync the illuminator trigger with the camera shutter.
 The illuminator fires for the duration of the camera exposure.
-This synchronisation is managed either by the camera controller, the robot controller, or a dedicated vision processing unit.
+This synchronisation is handled either by the camera controller, the robot controller, or a dedicated vision processing unit.

 RODER Vision illuminators support both continuous operation and triggered strobe mode.
-In strobe mode, a digital input signal triggers a defined light pulse.
-The pulse duration and intensity can be set via the driver electronics.
-This allows the illuminator to be integrated into the robot’s I/O system using standard PNP or NPN digital signals without additional interface hardware.
+In strobe mode, a digital input signal triggers a defined light pulse, with pulse duration and intensity set via the driver electronics.
+That lets the illuminator drop into the robot’s I/O system using standard PNP or NPN digital signals without additional interface hardware.

-For more advanced integration, IO-Link compatible driver variants allow the illuminator to be configured and monitored remotely through the robot controller’s IO-Link master port.
-This simplifies cabling and enables remote adjustment of illumination parameters during recipe changes without physical access to the illuminator.
+For more advanced integration, IO-Link compatible driver variants let the illuminator be configured and monitored remotely through the robot controller’s IO-Link master port.
+That simplifies cabling and enables remote adjustment of illumination parameters during recipe changes without physical access to the illuminator.

 RODER Vision Illuminator Families for Cobot Integration

-The following RODER Vision families are most suitable for collaborative robot and cobot vision applications.
+The RODER Vision families below suit collaborative robot and cobot vision applications best.
 Each offers compact dimensions, vibration-resistant construction, and flexible connectivity options.

 DC6 — High Density LED Ring